ftnabila/Project-ITT440-ClientServerDatabase/README.md

 # Project-ITT440-ClientServerDatabase
-Project was developed by using netbean,
+Project was developed by using netbean in JAVA language.
+Database used: MongoDB.